The Qodana UI focuses on the single-shot analysis, making it easy to act on results and customize checks.

 qodana.yaml and check that you see the expected results.

 If the number of errors is manageable, you can fix them and consider the 'problem-free code' goal achieved.
 You are now ready to perform the analysis on a daily basis :) We suggest that you follow that goal and fix the errors as soon as they appear.

 If there are too many errors, we suggest using the Qodana UI features to examine them.
 You can then formalize a not-so-big cluster of the problems to fix.
 Repeat the procedure to work on the next goal, and so on.

-We are working on the so-called technical debt support, which will help in the situation when you have no possibility to fix old problems but want to prevent the appearance of new ones.
+We are working on supporting the so-called technical debt, which will help in the situation when you have no possibility to fix old problems and want to prevent the appearance of new ones.
 Stay tuned!

 When viewing a code fragment with a detected problem, you may decide that it is irrelevant.
 You can make sure that more problems of the same type are omitted in the future:

 Exclude a file or directory from the future analysis